BPASA

 Both times liftoff was straight up and recovery angled to about 45 degrees, landing downwind.

-Flight 1: 7/31/10 Video (5MB) First flight liftoff on 4x D12-0 motors was great, firing all motors, spinning and lifting quickly off the rod.
+Flight 1: 7/31/10 First flight liftoff on 4x D12-0 motors was great, firing all motors, spinning and lifting quickly off the rod.

 Gyroscopic effect was noticeable with rocket staying very flat during liftoff.
 Some moderate lift continued after motor burnout due to turbine action of fins.
 Estimate about 100-150ft altitude.